 What Is the Deportation or Removal Process?

-Charging Document – NTA.
-When the government wants to deport someone from the United States, the first step is to give that person a Notice to Appear (NTA).
-The NTA is similar to an indictment or a traffic ticket as it contains information about the individual, her nationality, how she entered the United States, and her current immigration status.
-The NTA also lists the reasons why the government believes the individual should be removed from the United States.
+Charging Document – NTA: When the Department of Homeland Security ("DHS") wants to deport someone from the United States, they give that person a Notice to Appear (NTA).
+The NTA is similar to an indictment or a summons as it contains information about the individual, his or her nationality, how he or she entered the United States and his or her current immigration status.
+The NTA also lists the legal reasons why the government believes the individual should be removed from the United States.

 Usually, the NTA will not have a date and time for the first hearing.
-The bottom portion of the NTA is usually marked "TBD."
-If your friend or loved one has received an NTA, then a hearing notice will be sent to the address listed at the top of the NTA.
+DHS usually marks the bottom portion of the NTA is usually marked "TBD."
+If your friend or loved one received an NTA, then a hearing notice will be sent to the address listed at the top of the NTA.
 This is why it is important to tell the government the correct mailing address and to update your address with the Immigration Court any time there is a change.
-A foreign national may be ordered removed if he fails to attend a hearing!
+A foreign national may be ordered removed if he or she fails to attend a hearing!

-If you or someone you love has received an NTA, then it is important to contact an attorney with years of experience defending foreign nationals in deportation and removal proceedings.
-To schedule a case assessment to discuss your case, email or call us at (866) 448-2994 today.
+If you or someone you love received an NTA, then it is important to contact an attorney with years of experience defending foreign nationals in deportation and removal proceedings.
+To schedule a case assessment to discuss your the legal services we can provide to you, email or call us at 866-448-2994 today.
 We understand that the removal process is difficult for all involved.
 Our mission is to work with you and your family throughout the process and to fight to keep you and your loved ones together.

 There are two phases in removal proceedings.
-The first phase is to determine whether or not the immigration judge can can order removal.
-The second phase is to determine whether or not that person can get relief from that removal order.
+In the first phase to the immigration judge determines whether or not the foreign national can be ordered removed.
+The second phase is when the IJ whether or not that person can get relief from that finding of removability.

-Applying for relief from removal is time consuming, complicated and requires much preparation.
-There is a trial, just like any other lawsuit, where the immigration judge listens to the tesitmony of the witnesses, reviews the evidence (documents in support) and then makes a decision on the application.
+Applying for relief from removal is time-consuming, complicated and requires much preparation.
+There is a trial, just like any other lawsuit, where the immigration judge listens to the testimony of the witnesses, reviews the evidence (documents in support) and then makes a decision on the application.
 The immigration judge first decides if the person is eligible for that application for relief.
-The the immigration judge decides whether or not to exercise his or her discretion on the case.
-During relief from removal phase, it is the foreign national’s burden to provide the evidence and make arguments for why he or she is eligible to stay.
-Working with a seasoned immigration trial attorney who understands you and your family’s situation is critical to presenting the best case to the Judge.
+Then the immigration judge decides whether or not to exercise his or her discretion on the case.

 As soon as you or someone you love receives a Notice to Appear (NTA) or a Notice of Hearing, it is important to contact an experienced and knowledgeable immigration attorney to work with you through the process.
 The removal process can be frightening without help, and hiring an attorney who cares about you and your family is important for presenting the best case to the court.
-To speak with an attorney about your case, email or call us at (866) 448-2994.
+To discuss our legal representation of you, email or call us at 866-448-2994.